 serve as executive vice president of Conoco and ConocoPhillips.

 “I believe with all my heart that the things I learned on the athletic

 field were as important to my career as the things I learned in the

 classroom,” McKee says.
 “An institution renowned for its academic

 prowess also needs to build its athletic prowess.
 They must go hand in

-Learn how you can be part of the action!
+Learn about naming opportunities and how you can be part of the action!